-When transporting injured dogs, handle them gingerly to avoid exacerbating the situation.
+When transporting injured dogs, handle them delicately to avoid exacerbating the pain.
 Carry small and mid-sized dogs and, if possible, consider fashioning a makeshift stretcher for larger ones.
-Remember that certain dogs may become aggressive and self-protective when they’re in extreme pain -- even dogs who’ve never lashed out before.
+Remember, some dogs may become aggressive and self-protective when they’re in extreme pain -- even dogs who have never lashed out before.
 Take care to protect your pet and yourself throughout this tense period.

 Visit the Vet

 As they examine your dog, your veterinarian will ask questions including:

 - Which of your dog’s legs is affected?

 - How long has your dog been limping?

 - Have symptoms worsened or changed in any way?

 - Could your dog have gotten injured?
 If so, how?